gabrielsr/mission_control-demo/README.rst

     # and configure a virtual environment in your shell
     ~$ poetry shell

-Importing hmrs_mission_control by code
+[Optional] Importing hmrs_mission_control by code
 -----------------------------------

-Run side by side with 'hmrs_mission_control' code for fixing bugs in it and debuging.
+For fixing bugs and debuging, run side by side with 'hmrs_mission_control' code

 .. code:: bash